PSYCHIAT 3200 - Fundamentals of Biological Psychiatry

-Course Code PSYCHIAT 3200 Course Fundamentals of Biological Psychiatry Coordinating Unit Medical Specialties Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites HLTH SC 2104 or ANAT SC 2006 or MEDIC ST 1000B Restrictions Available to 2nd year MBBS students; 3rd year BPSYC and 3rd year BHMS students Course Description This course aims to convey fundamental knowledge and understanding of Biological Psychiatry.
+Course Code PSYCHIAT 3200 Course Fundamentals of Biological Psychiatry Coordinating Unit Psychiatry Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites For BHLTH and BPSYC students as part of the Neuroscience major: ANAT SC 1102; ANAT SC 1103; PATHOL 2200.
+No prerequisites will be required for MBBS students Restrictions Available to 2nd year MBBS students; 3rd year BPSYC and 3rd year BHLTH students Course Description This course aims to convey fundamental knowledge and understanding of Biological Psychiatry.
 Biological Psychiatry represents a multidisciplinary approach towards understanding psychiatric disease with input from the fields of genetics, biochemistry, molecular biology, and neurobiology.
 The course will begin with material introducing the field of Biological Psychiatry and will then go on to elucidate some of the more prevalent psychiatric disorders affecting Australia (both indigenous populations and otherwise) and the rest of the world.
 Subsequent material will then cover the scientific approaches and techniques commonly used in the field of Biological Psychiatry to investigate the causes, the underlying biological mechanisms, as well as potential therapeutic interventions relevant for psychiatric disorders.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes